 Landmannalaugar is located in the highlands of Iceland and will be one of the top highlights on your road trip through Iceland.
 Landmannalaugar should definitely be on your itinerary, because just getting there is beautiful.
-In Landmannalaugar, you can then hike to your heart’s content, enjoy the beautiful scenery and bathe in a natural hot spring.
+In Landmannalaugar, you can go hiking, enjoy the beautiful scenery and bathe in a natural hot spring.

 We are Sabrina and Andreas, two adventurous travelers who never miss an opportunity to discover the world.
 Whether by plane to distant countries or with our campervan Bruno, we just love to travel.
 We hope to give you helpful tips for your next trip on our blog.

 Landmannalaugar in Iceland I Highlight in the Highlands